richafnu/Viva/Viva/glint/setup/employee-raw-data-export.md

 Even when export of raw survey responses is disabled, you can still identify a survey taker if your organization determines that Extreme Circumstances exist.

-### What does Extreme Circumstances mean?
+### What do Extreme Circumstances mean?

-Extreme Circumstances exist if your organization determines that disclosure of a survey taker’s identity is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, or situations involving potential threats to the safety of a person, or to otherwise comply with the law.
+Extreme Circumstances exist if your organization feels that disclosure of a survey taker’s identity is necessary.
+Valid reasons are to investigate, prevent, or act regarding illegal activities, suspected fraud, or situations with potential threats to the safety of a person, or otherwise to comply with the law.

-If your organization determines that Extreme Circumstances exist, you can make an Extreme Circumstances disclosure request, and Microsoft will identify the survey taker.
+If your organization determines that Extreme Circumstances exist, you can make an Extreme Circumstances disclosure request, and Microsoft can identify the survey taker.

 ### Who determines whether Extreme Circumstances exist?